1. Content Hub User

 There are many resources available to help you successfully work with Sitecore Content Hub including best practices, user documentation, cloud development documentation, and the API/SDK documentation.
-You can also visit the Sitecore website for additional resources such as free training.

-The following sections provide answers to common questions about managing digital assets in Content Hub.
+This topic provides answers to common questions about managing digital assets in Content Hub.

 Yes.
 When you send an email, a download order is created, complete with a public link.
 As a result, even for a single asset, a ZIP package is created.
 See Share via email.